UnexpectedMaker/ReflowMaster/README.md

 If you build your own Reflow Master, you will need to use a SAMD21G18 that already has an Arduino bootloader on it *before* it is put on the board.
 If you need to add a bootloader, you'll need an ATMEL ICE and an adapter for the chip.
 The cheapest adapter you can get is my SAMD21G Mangler available here... https://www.tindie.com/products/13379/

-# Hacking the code - Adding profiles
+# Updating firmware & Adding profiles - for Version 2.0.0
 You can flash your Reflow Master with the Arduino IDE using the code provided above.

 If you wish to add or change any of the reflow profiles, you need to do so in the code and re-flash the changes to your Reflow Master.